vladi-rh/rhoai-genaiops-lab-instructions/docs/6-rag/1-rag.md

 ## 🎯 Next Steps: Setting Up a Vector Database

 Now that you understand RAG concepts, it's time to build the foundation.
-First, you'll need a place to store your document embeddings - that's where vector databases come in.
+First, you'll need a place to store your document embeddings: that's where Vector Databases come in.

 Continue to **[📊 Vector Stores & Milvus](2-vector-stores.md)** to set up the storage infrastructure that will power your RAG system.